What are the Questions to ask in Hiring the Right Miami Accountant?

 Taxpayers of all types can benefit from hiring a Tax Accountant.
 However, not all Tax Accountant profiles are the same.
 This diversity is true in terms of their years of service, their specialization, their qualifications, and the usual clients they serve.
 To hire the perfect Miami Accountant for your unique situation, I have a list of suggested questions to give you a head start in the interview.
-This set of questions not only aims to screen the highly-qualified Miami Accountant’s but it also aims to establish good rapport with a possible Miami Accountant you will be working with for years to come.
+This set of questions not only aims to screen the highly-qualified Miami Accountant’s but it also aims to establish a good rapport with a possible Miami Accountant you will be working with for years to come.
 So, to get you started, here are five simple questions to ask a prospective Tax Accountant:

 1. How long have you been in business?

 Years in practice and in business are excellent indications of experience.
-Obviously, an Tax Accountant who has two decades of experience has already handled a variety of cases, resolved many tax issues, and worked with many clients compared to the Tax Accountant who has just started five years ago.
+Obviously, a Tax Accountant who has two decades of experience has already handled a variety of cases, resolved many tax issues, and worked with many clients compared to the Tax Accountant who has just started five years ago.
 Typically, you would want to hire someone who has been in business for a minimum of 10 years.
 Also, how long have they been with the practice they are currently at?
 Is it their own practice or someone else’s?
-Do they plan to be changing to a different practice some time soon?
+Do they plan to be changing to a different practice sometime soon?